 • A forum moderated by our chapter of AGATE (Ass. for Gifted and Talented Ed.)”

 Residents of Port Washington SD hold three meet the candidate debates as to their service to the community.
 (My visit to their SD website revealed interesting facts that deserve further research and a separate post).

 In terms of introducing candidates for the board of education in the Malverne school district, the residents can rely on services of the NAACP, Lakeview chapter.

 “….we try to do the forums every year now since the schools stopped doing them,”

 said Bea Bailey, the Lakeview chapter president and continued:

 “We want everyone to be informed voters.
 There were some years that the board seat wasn’t contested, but even if there is only one name on the ballot the public should get to know something about them.”

 This year, they hold the meeting with candidates on Tuesday, April 26th at 8 pm at St. Paul’s AME Church, 453 Pershing Blvd.

 In 2014, the Lakeview Community Council also organized a candidate forum, as one of the council members was running for a seat.

-The MUFSD community has been relying solely on the initiative of third parties since 2012.
+The Malverne school district community has been relying solely on the initiative of third parties since 2012.
 Year when the PTA-organized, biased debate was so grossly mishandled that the parents have not recovered yet from it.
-It awaits arrival of a fresh generation of parents who will view the candidate debate as a valuable service to the community.
-Either the league or the NAACP, organizations with experience will be there to help. #gomules
+It awaits the arrival of a fresh generation of parents who will view the candidate debate as a valuable service to the community.
+Either the League or the NAACP, organizations with experience will be there to help. #gomules